LIHPC-Computational-Geometry/dds-hexmeshing/algorithms/README.md

     de l'algorithme
 input_type: {
     executable: {
-        path: , # an entry of settings.json/paths for now.
-Maybe this will become a paths.yml
+        path: , # an entry of paths.yml
         filename: , # optional, if a filename must be appended to the path
         command_line: # command line template. between curly brackets are {arguments}, filled below. but {output_folder} is a reserved keyword that will be filled with the output folder path
     },